Back CAB, don’t come under pressure from Congress: Fadnavis tells Shiv Sena

 New Delhi, Dec 11: Former chief minister of Maharashtra, Devendra Fadnavis has said that the Shiv Sena must not come under pressure and oppose the NRC and Citizenship (Amendment) Bill in the Rajya Sabha.

-The Shiv Sena had supported the Bill in the Lok Sabha, but on Tuesday said that it would oppose the same in the Upper House unless the government gives a clarification and allays the fears of the people.
+The Shiv Sena had supported the Bill in the Lok Sabha, but on Tuesday said that it would oppose the same in the Upper House unless the government gives clarification and allays the fears of the people.

 Amidst Shiv Sena’s flip flops on CAB, BJP floor managers confident of a Rajya Sabha passage